 *58 of 62 bulls sold to $33,000, av $9224

-THE on-property sale record tumbled at Yarram Park on Monday as bull prices escalated under the auctioner’s hammer.
+THE on-property sale record tumbled at Yarram Park on Monday as bull prices escalated under the auctioneer’s hammer.

-Yarram Star General P181, Lot 6, sold to Barry Newcomen, Newcomen Hereford stud, Ensay, for the top price of $33,000.
+Yarram Star General P181, Lot 6, sold to Mr. Barry Newcomen, Newcomen Hereford Stud at Ensay, for the top price of $33,000.
 This was the 3rd time Barry has purchased the top priced bull at Yarram Park.

-The excitement in the crowd grew as the record was hit and the chatter grew as further positive pricing continued to be achieved through the sale.
+The excitement in the crowd grew as the record was hit and the chatter grew as further positive pricing continued to be achieved throughout the sale.

 The overall result was that 58 of 62 bulls offered were sold at auction with a final average of $9,224.